sjp-codes/E-Commerce-System/README.md

-An E-commerce Platform using the C programming language for Sem-2 Case Study.
+An E-commerce Platform using C programming language for Sem-2 Case Study.
-This system should offer a comprehensive solution for online shopping and provides a seamless user experience.
-To leverage data structures and algorithms for efficient data processing and storage.
+This system should offer a comprehensive solution for online shopping and provide a seamless user experience.

 ### Objective:
 To understand C programming language and its various applications.
 To also explore C's customizability and flexibility.